Last Updated on November 24, 2022

-The picturesque county where our Suffolk holiday cottage business is situated has been home to some fourteen different castles (that are known about), among these the two which are probably most worth visiting are Framingham Castle and Orford Castle.
+The picturesque county where our Suffolk holiday cottage business is situated has been home to some fourteen different castles (that are known about); among these the two which are probably most worth visiting are Framlingham Castle and Orford Castle.
 These are the two ‘must-sees’ during your Suffolk holiday cottage break.

 The most popular castles in Suffolk are without a doubt Framlingham and Orford, both with lovely little towns around them, but the others are all worth a visit to grab a little bit of history and again, picturesque little towns around them.

-Yes, it’s the one in the Ed Sheeran song ‘Castle on the hill’.
-Framingham castle has been remarkably well preserved and is certainly worth a visit.
+Yes, it’s the one in the Ed Sheeran song ‘Castle on the Hill’.
+Framlingham Castle has been remarkably well preserved and is certainly worth a visit.
 It is a stunning example of a late 12th-century castle, surrounded by parkland and estates.
 It was once at the centre of a vast network of power and influence.
 Its owners for over 400 years were the Earls and Dukes of Norfolk, the supreme magnates in East Anglia – rich, ambitious and influential both at home and abroad.

-You can find out more about the rich history of Framingham Castle on The English Heritage website
+You can find out more about the rich history of Framlingham Castle on The English Heritage website.

 If you take a trip to Orford Castle then you will find plenty to explore.
 From the basement, through the lower and upper halls (including a display unit which features Roman brooches, medieval seals, coins and borough regalia) to the roof where there are magnificent views seaward to Orford Ness.
 Around the rooms is a maze of passages leading to the chapel, kitchen and other chambers in the turrets.

 Audio tours are available, to help you make the most of your visit.

 Check current prices and castle opening times on the website as they sometimes change.